Mamankam: The Great Sacrifice

 Alexander Hamilton, in his A New Account of the East Indies, Vol. I, gives a different account of the initial nature of the festival.
 According to him, it was a custom for the king of Kerala to rule only for 12 years.
 The king was obliged to kill himself, by cutting his own throat on a public scaffold erected in view of the Brahmin assembly, after completing his 12-year term.
 The king's body was a little while after burned with great pomp and ceremony, and the Brahmins elected a new king for the next term.
 The Kerala Mahatmya corroborates this account, declaring that the king used to be deposed at the Mamankam, but there is no mention of a suicide.
 According to Duarte Barbosa the king goes to bathe at a temple tank with much fanfare.
 Thereafter, he prays before the idol and mounts to the scaffolding, and there, before all the people, he takes a very sharp knife, cuts off his throat himself and he performs this sacrifice to the idol.
-Whoever desires to reign for the next 12 years and undertake this martyrdom for the idol, has to be present looking on at this, and from that place the Brahmins proclaim him the new king.(Duarte Barbosa mentions this to be the kingdom of Quilacare and not Calicut of which he has given very detailed accounts of the life and customs of the prople there including the Samutiri in the first chapter of vol 2) Sir James Frazer also supports this view in his extensive studies.
+Whoever desires to reign for the next 12 years and undertake this martyrdom for the idol, has to be present looking on at this, and from that place the Brahmins proclaim him the new king.(Duarte Barbosa mentions this to be the kingdom of Quilacare and not Calicut of which he has given very detailed accounts of the life and customs of the people there including the Samutiri in the first chapter of vol 2) Sir James Frazer also supports this view in his extensive studies.